RoshniS11/RoshniS11/README.md

-I'm Roshni from India, and I am a passionate software tester and a pubic speaker who loves to automate new things and learn new programming languages.Do go through my profile and give your feedbacks, would love to hear from you!
+I'm Roshni from India, and I am a passionate software tester who loves to automate new things and learn new programming languages.Do go through my profile and give your feedbacks, would love to hear from you!

 - 👋 Hi, I’m @RoshniS11
 -  🌱 I’m currently working with Cognizant as an Automation Tester